mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 broken.
 Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed;
 neither the client nor the server will attempt to repair the connection by reconnecting.
-On top of that, heartbeats are sent over a NEW requests - they don't use LongPolling GET nor the XHR/WebSocket pipe.
+On top of that, heartbeats are sent over a *new* requests - they don't use LongPolling GET nor the WEBSOCKET_XHR pipe.

+However, using `Transport.WEBSOCKET` (not WEBSOCKET_XHR) will make poll requests (not heartbeats though) go through the websocket pipe, which allows the poll requests to serve as a keepalive ping.

 Generally, heartbeats in Vaadin serve for: